oroinc/documentation/user/back-office/products/product-families/manage.rst

 Delete a Product Attribute Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Click |IcDelete| on the top right of the group area.
+1. Click |Trash-SVG| on the top right of the group area.

    .. image:: /user/img/products/product_families/ProductAttributeRemoveGroup.png
       :alt: Click delete on the top right of the group area